 When we first started our blog way back in January, 2006, and for a long time after that, no day would go by without our reading Peking Duck, as it (along with a few other blogs that are also no more (many of which Peking Duck lists in its farewell post) was the zeitgeist of China.

 If you wanted to know China, you read Peking Duck.
 It was that simple

-Richard never pulled a punch yet he, like so many of us back in “those days”, were so infused with optimism.
+Richard never pulled a punch and yet he, like so many of us back in “those days,” was infused with optimism.
 Sorry, but it was a better time.